rmcbarnett/Python-Projects/README.md

 Some projects will be very basic as opposed to what I do for programming for the day job, but hey, fundamentals are important, right?

-"this repository is comprised of the following mini projects:
+"this repository is comprised of the following fun mini projects:

 Birthday Greetings

 Coffee Machine SIm

 Flash Card

+Rain Alert

+Habit Tracker